rails/rails/guides/source/action_view_overview.md

 To find the layout for the current controller action, Rails first looks for a file in `app/views/layouts` with the same base name as the controller.
-For example, rendering actions from the PhotosController class will use `app/views/layouts/photos.html.erb`.
+For example, rendering actions from the `ProductsController` class will use `app/views/layouts/products.html.erb`.

 Rails will use `app/views/layouts/application.html.erb` if a controller-specific layout does not exist.